-Flange coordinate system: When the robot is in the zero pose, the +Z axis points in the outward direction vertical to the flange surface, and the +Y axis in the Pilot midline direction.
-The X axis is determined by the right-hand rule.
+Flange coordinate system: When the robot is in the zero pose, the +Z axis points in the outward direction vertical to the flange surface, and the exit of the base is + X in the opposite direction.
+The Y axis is determined by the right-hand rule.

-Rotation axis directions: When the axes are in the zero position, the A1, A4 and A6 perform forward rotation in the +Z direction of the base coordinate system, the A3 and A5 in the -Y direction, and the A2 in the +Y direction.
+Rotation axis directions: When the axes are in the zero position, the A1, A4 and A6 perform forward rotation in the +Z direction of the base coordinate system, and the A2 in the +Y direction, the A3, and A5 in the -Y direction.